Deducing interfaces¶

 in the interface definition YAML.

-or other AXI4 signals won’t match to most Wishbone interface signals, but an interface that a human would usually assign to a given set of signals will have the most signals matched.
+or other AXI4 signals won’t match to most Wishbone interface signals, but an interface that a human would usually assign to a given set of signals will have most signals matched.

-Step 3. - inferring interface direction¶
+Step 3 - inferring interface direction¶

-Step 4. - computing interface matching score¶
+Step 4 - computing interface matching score¶

-Not matching some signals in a given group (from step 1.) is heavily penalized to encourage selecting interface that “fits” a given group best.
+Not matching some signals in a given group (from step 1.) is heavily penalized to encourage selecting an interface that “fits” a given group best.
 For example, AXI Lite is a subset of AXI4, so a set of signals that should be assigned AXI4 interface could very well fit the description of AXI Lite, but this mechanism discourages selecting such matching in favor of selecting the other.

 Not matching some signals of a given interface (from interface description YAML) is also penalized.
-Inverting the previous example, a set of signals that should be assigned AXI Lite interface could very well fit the description of AXI4, but because it’s missing a few AXI4 signals so selecting this matching is discouraged in favor of selecting the other.
+Inverting the previous example, a set of signals that should be assigned AXI Lite interface could very well fit the description of AXI4, but because it’s missing a few AXI4 signals, selecting this matching is discouraged in favor of selecting the other.

-Good scoring function¶
+High scoring function¶

 A well-behaving scoring function should satisfy some properties to ensure that the best “fitting” interface is selected.
 To describe these we introduce the following terminology: